ummo93/AsteroidsFXGL/README.md

 ## FXGL using Maven/Gradle

-This is a game example of and basic Maven configuration for creating FXGL games on Java 21
+This is a game example and basic Maven configuration for creating FXGL games on Java 21

 ### Build via Maven